LGN520/farreach-public/ae_instructions.md

 # Kill all involved processes
 $ bash scripts/remote/stopall.sh

-# Get latency results of FarReach if any
+# Get throughput results of FarReach if any
 $ TODO

-# Get latency results of NoCache if any
+# Get throughput results of NoCache if any
 $ TODO

-# Get latency results of NetCache if any
+# Get throughput results of NetCache if any
 $ TODO
 ```